How to Find Erasmus Partner: 9 Key Tips for You

 When looking for Erasmus partners, one of the most common mistakes is to start without having a clear idea about what we want.

 Acting hastily will allow us to find a partner in no time.
 However, it doesn’t guarantee us that it will be the most suitable for what we want to achieve.
 Are we really ready to take this risk?
-If not, a good idea is taking a minute to think about the key themes of our project and find an answer to the following questions:
+If not, a good idea is to take a minute to think about the key themes of our project and find an answer to the following questions:

 - Which kind of organizations (NGOs, schools, juvenile associations, institutions etc.) will better suit our needs?